Mastopexy

 Breast Lift Before & After Photos

-What to Expect after Breast Lift Surgery
+What to Expect After Breast Lift Surgery

-Surgery Risks
+Breast Lift Surgery Risks

 Because it is a surgical procedure, a breast lift carries all the risks associated with surgery, including bleeding, scarring, infection, and the possibility of adverse reaction to anaesthesia.
 Additional risks specific to breast lift include loss of sensitivity, nipple necrosis, or loss of breastfeeding ability.
 These complications are rare in healthy individuals.